 Details

-Analysts will often want to calculate some value by combiningg the predicted response at multiple
+Analysts will often want to calculate some value by combining the predicted response at multiple

 locations, and potentially from multiple variables in a multivariate analysis.